tinted-theming/home/builder.md

 - `base00-rgb-b` to `base0F-rgb-b` - converted from the hex value in the scheme file

 ## Operation
-Running `builder` with no arguments should build all present scheme files and temlpate files.
+Running `builder` with no arguments should build all scheme files and temlplate files.
 Running `builder update` should update all scheme and template repositories.

-## Architecture
+## Code Structure
-There is no outline for the architecture that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality desibed in this document.
+There is no outline for a recommended code structure that a base16 theme builder should follow but a design goal should be to keep the application as simple as possible providing only the functionality desibed in this document.
+If you feel you have a great idea for additional functionality please raise an issue in the [base16 repository](https://github.com/chriskempson/base16).

 ## Considerations
-Mustache was chosen as the templating language due to its simplicity and widespread support across languages.
+Mustache was chosen as the templating language due to its simplicity and widespread adoption across languages.
 Yaml was chosen to describe scheme and configuration files for the same reasons.